 I do not believe there is one right way to do anything.
-I believe that unique circumstances and conditions can have an effect on what methods or tools will be the most effective – and each dog and situation should be assessed individually.
+I believe that unique circumstances and conditions affect what methods or tools will be the most effective, and each dog and situation should be assessed as an individual.

 To encourage desired behavior and reduce unwanted behavior, I rely on a combination of:

 - Operant Conditioning

 - Contra-Freeloading / Learn to Earn

 - Loving Leadership; akin to Authoritative Parenting + physical “dog language”

 - Aversive Control for dangerous behavior